michhey/thsens/README.md

 thsens is a Arduino sketch which measures temperature and humidity from a DHT22 sensor and transmits it via a cheap FS1000A 433MHz.
-It is primarily used as remote environmental sensor in an home automation setup.
+It is primarily used as remote environmental sensor in a home automation setup.

-The protocol used will be detected by the fhemduino project http://www.fhemwiki.de/wiki/FHEMduino (as EuroChron/Tchibo device).
+The protocol used will be detected e.g. by the fhemduino project http://www.fhemwiki.de/wiki/FHEMduino (as EuroChron/Tchibo device).

 Particular emphasis was placed on low power consumption, because the device should run from AA batteries